HamzaZaidiX/Gemini-Clone/README.md

-# Gemini 2.0 Clone
+# Gemini 2.0 Clone 🤖
-Gemini Clone is a project aimed at replicating the functionality of Gemini AI, powered by the Google Gemini API, using React JS + Vite JS and some CSS styling.
+Gemini Clone is a project aimed at replicating the functionality of Gemini AI, powered by the Google Gemini API, using React JS + Vite JS and some CSS styling 🤖💻

 # [Live Demo](https://gemini-clone-shjz.netlify.app/)
+(Note: temporary hosting project on Netlify for almost 90 days after that it will be deactivated)

 ## Table of Contents
 - [Introduction](#introduction)